Nriver/trilium-translation/README.md

 ### 💻 Compile Environment Requirement

-My environment is Manjaro(Linux)/macOS based, but you can make some change to work on other platform.
+My environment is Manjaro(Linux) based, but you can make some change to work on other platform.
 You need to change some path configuration in my code to work on your machine.

 Python3 with module